webix-hub/gitbook-webix-jet/chapter2.md

 Notice that the change of the url won’t call $ondestroy for the views that present in the new url.
 For example, if we go from the page /top/data to the page /top/start, the $ondestroy method will be called for the data view only.

 The main use case of the ondestroy handler is removing of any unnecessary UI or unused event handlers.
-There are some other, more simple ways to handle this use-case though.It’s more handy to use scope for both initializing and destructing popups and event handlers.
+There are some other, simpler ways to handle this use-case though.It’s more handy to use scope for both initializing and destructing popups and event handlers.

+You can check the [demo](https://github.com/webix-hub/jet-demos/tree/05_view_handlers) showing how handlers are used in an application.

 ## What is scope?